businessabstraction/dacemo/audit2.md

 Alex is the principal consultant of Business Abstraction.
 He is a specialist in Semantic Data, Knowledge and Semantic Data Engineering, combining solid academic background with two decades in Enterprise IT.
 Highly experienced Architect and Visual Modelling mentor who trained dozens of respected Enterprise Architecture, Information Architecture and Application Architecture professionals.

-## CLIENT EXPECTATIONS
-* To deliver at least Iteration Zero.
-* Honesty
-* Communication Transparency
-* Teamwork

-## CONSTRAINTS
-* Team members are inexperienced with Web application development process
-* Some members are inexperienced with this domain.

-## RISKS
-* One of our team members is working remotely until 14th April (Severity: 2).
-  * Mitigation strategies include clear meeting minutes and documentation, as well frequent (multiple times a week) virtual meetings.
-* Client is a consultant for projects - time between communications can be longer than anticipated (Severity: 2).
-  * Mitigation strategies are still being researched by the team.
-* The demand is not clearly defined (Severity: 2).
-  * Mitigation strategies include keeping contact with the client.
-* The client's demand may change during development (Severity: 3).
-  * Mitigation strategies could be to apply the agile development methods to reduce the influence of demand changes.

-## NONDISCLOSURE AGREEMENTS
-* The project is Open Source and is governed by AGPL3.
-* An NDA is at this stage not nessecary.

-## COSTS
-* The project is open source and the potential costs (such as evaluating StarDog (a propietry knowledge graph software) and eventual hosting on an AWS server) will be covered by the client.

-Signed: